-Ōtagaki Rengetsu is possibly the most famous female poet of 19th Century and also known for her excellent skills in calligraphy and pottery.
-Rengetsu wrote numerous tanzaku poem papers, which were later mounted by admirers and collectors as hanging scrolls.
-Here, we have such a poem in Rengetsu's distinct handwriting, dated with her age to 1871:
+Ōtagaki Rengetsu is perhaps the most famous female poet of the 19th century and is also known for her excellent skills in calligraphy and pottery.
+Rengetsu wrote many tanzaku poems, which were later mounted as hanging scrolls by admirers and collectors.
+Here is one such poem in Rengetsu's distinctive handwriting, dated with her age to 1871:

 "名所川"